The Distribution of Knots in the Petaluma Model: Petaluma Knots are Knotted

 For example, if the heights of the original knot are given by $\pi = (2,6,10,4,9,1,3,11,8,7,5)$ and $\tau = (10\;11)$, then $m=\lfloor |8-3|/2 \rfloor = 2$ and the two resulting components have height sequences $(4,9,1,3)$ and $(8,7,5,2,6,10)$, which concatenate into $\pi_{10}$.

 Note that if the locations of $2n$ and $2n+1$ are adjacent in $\pi$, then $d=0$ and the smoothing takes place within the big loop in Figure~\ref{fig-moves}A. This edge case yields a two-component link with $2n$ and $0$ petals, where the $0$-petal component is a disjoint unknot.
+We remark that this special case can be simplified further to $2n-1$ petals, but we regard it as a $2n$-petal link, to be consistent with the general case.

 Suppose that the locations of $2n$ and $2n+1$ in $\pi$ are fixed, while the other entries of $\pi$ are uniformly random among the $(2n-1)!$ possibilities.
 Then $m$ is also determined, and so is the location of $2n$ in the permutation $\pi_{2n}$ that describes the resulting $(2m,2(n-m))$-petal $2$-component link, but the other $2n-1$ entries of $\pi_{2n}$ are uniformly random.